You, your partner and sexuality

 Medicines and other devices can help with problems such as vaginal dryness and impotence.
 You can discuss this with your doctors or nurses at the hospital.

 There are a number of organisations that can help couples who are having problems with their sex life.
-Although it can be embarrassing to talk about at first, most people find it helpful to get some support.
+Although it can be embarrassing to talk about at first, most people find it helpful to get some advice and support.

-There are no right or wrong approaches - just focus on what works for you as a couple.
-You may feel that not having penetrative sex is fine, and you may be satisfied with giving and receiving sexual pleasure in other ways.
+There are no right or wrong approaches – just focus on what works for you as a couple.

 How you touch and hold each other will show your feelings for each other; holding each other closely or using massage are both ways of physically showing your love.
 It’s important to remember that having sex doesn’t cause cancer to spread and it won’t make the cancer worse.